-Hand hygiene and standard and contact isolation precautions interrupt MRSA transmission from healthcare personnel to patients.
-Finally, evidence-based practices to prevent devicerelated infections such as central line-associated bloodstream infection (CLABSI) also aim to prevent all device-related infections, including MRSA infections.
+Hand hygiene and standard or contact isolation precautions interrupt MRSA transmission from person to person, including healthcare personnel to patients.
+Finally, evidence-based practices to prevent device-related infections such as central line-associated bloodstream infection (CLABSI) aim to prevent all of these device-related infections, including those caused by MRSA.